Silisav3/airbnb-superhost/README.md

 To overcome this endogeneity problem, we use propensity score matching method.
 To be more specific, we match the treated (superhosts) and untreated (non-accredited hosts) groups based on the covariates included in the model ike a real lab experiment, both conditions are approximately the same except the difference in the type of host (superhost vs non-accredited)

-*First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.

-Second, summarize your results concisely.
-Make use of subheaders where appropriate.*

 ## Repository overview

 Our repository has the following structure: